Exclusive interview: HPE - simplifying hybrid IT one server at a time

-“Hybrid IT is not just a buzzword," says Raj Thakur, general manager, Data Centre & Hybrid Cloud Group, Hewlett Packard Enterprise
+“Hybrid IT is not just a buzzword," says Raj Thakur, general manager, Data Center & Hybrid Cloud Group, Hewlett Packard Enterprise (HPE) South Pacific.

 But they are words forming many conversations HPE is having with its customers.

-Thakur joins Brett Lobwein, the category management leader for HPE's Data Centre & Hybrid Cloud sector, to discuss the company’s recent product announcements and the challenges of managing a hybrid IT estate.
+Thakur joins Brett Lobwein, the category management leader for HPE's Data Center & Hybrid Cloud sector, to discuss the company’s recent product announcements and the challenges of managing a hybrid IT estate.

 "Many of our customers have applications and workloads running on traditional infrastructure, in a traditional manner,” says Thakur.

 “They are consuming IT from service providers.
 And they are also moving applications and workloads to the public cloud."